Austin Trout: Trout vs. Álvarez

 On April 20, 2013, Trout fought undefeated Canelo Álvarez at the Alamodome in San Antonio.
 The fight was supposed to take place during Cinco de Mayo weekend as the co-main event of the Floyd Mayweather Jr. bout against Robert Guerrero; however, due to a contract disagreement between Álvarez and Mayweather regarding their potential fight on September 14, 2013, Álvarez opted to headline his own card. Álvarez held a rematch clause in the contract if wanted however Trout did not.
 Due to the fight taking place in Texas, a moment of silence was held prior to the fight for the victims of the Boston Marathon bombings on April 15 and the victims of the fertilizer plant explosion on April 17 in West, Texas.

-In front of 39,247 fans, Álvarez successfully defended his WBC light middleweight title and won the WBA & the vacant The Ring magazine light middleweight title.
+In front of 39,247 fans, Álvarez successfully defended his WBC light middleweight title and won the WBA (Regular) & the vacant The Ring magazine light middleweight title.
 During the first rounds, Trout seemed to have a good game plan.
 However, Álvarez's power took over after the third round, eventually scoring a knockdown in the seventh round to give Trout the first knockdown of his career. Álvarez set up the knockdown with a pawing left jab, followed by the straight right hand.
 The fight was closer than expected, but Álvarez still managed to dominate Trout throughout the fight with impressive head movement and shocking power.
-All three judges scorecards were in favor of Álvarez with a fair margin (115-112, 116-111 and 118–109).
-Although the last score card (118-109) created controversy, the majority of sport analysts had Álvarez winning by at least 2 points.
-After 8 rounds, the judges scorecards read (80-71, 78-73 and 76–75) to Álvarez.
+All three judges scorecards were in favor of Álvarez with a fair margin (115–112, 116–111 and 118–109).
+Although the last score card (118–109) created controversy, the majority of sport analysts had Álvarez winning by at least 2 points.
+After 8 rounds, the judges scorecards read (80–71, 78–73 and 76–75) to Álvarez.
 CompuBox Stats showed that Trout was the busier fighter landing 154 of 769 punches thrown (20%) and Álvarez was the more accurate puncher landing 124 of his 431 thrown (29%).
 Immediately after the bout, Trout stated that he hadn't underestimated Álvarez but that he trained to fight a completely different fighter.

 Trout vs. Lara

-After losing to Álvarez, Trout next fought Cuban boxer Erislandy Lara (18-1-2, 12 KO's) for his WBA Interim light middleweight title.
+After losing to Álvarez, Trout next fought Cuban boxer Erislandy Lara (18–1–2, 12 KOs) for his WBA Interim light middleweight title.
 The fight was scheduled to take place on December 7, 2013, at Barclays Center in Brooklyn, New York.
 It was initially supposed take place on the Floyd Mayweather Jr. vs. Saul Alvarez card on September 14, 2013.
 Lara, however, put on a dominant performance as he immediately nullified Trout's offense using deft footwork and clean punching.
 In outclassing Trout, Lara scored a knockdown in round eleven via straight left hand.
 Trout was hurt for the remainder of the round as Lara pressed the action.
 Lara cruised to the unanimous decision (117–111, 117–111, and 118–109) and retained his interim WBA light middleweight title.
 Trout lost his second consecutive bout by decision.